Original post April, 2017. Updated September, 2018.

 If a coach intends to have their athletes use caffeine before training or a competition, it’s imperative that they know how their athletes’ bodies respond to caffeine.
 While DNA plays a role in how the human body metabolizes to caffeine, coaches should observe for themselves how their athletes respond to caffeine products.

-From a purely-observational standpoint, one could speculate that this athlete has a low sensitivity to caffeine.
-If the coach has access to the athlete’s genetic insights, they’re able to see that the athlete is highly sensitive to caffeine.
+From a purely observational standpoint, one could speculate that this athlete has a low sensitivity to caffeine.
+If the coach has access to the athlete’s genetic insights, they’re able to see that the athlete is actually highly sensitive to caffeine.
 The athlete has simply build up an immunity.

 To take advantage of the athlete's sensitivity, the coach could increase supplementation to ensure the athlete receives the energizing benefits while they are training.
 Changing when the athlete consumes caffeine could also achieve the desired effect.
 If the athlete is drinking coffee two hours before practice, the coach may have the athlete drink coffee an hour before.